-- The Grants Office staff requires a post-award conference call after each grant round.
-This session will be provided to project directors and will cover a broad overview of the grant agreement, milestone/condition reports, project products, and final report requirements.
-This session is mandatory for large grantees that have conditions on their grants or that have had past performance issues with an Minnesota Historical Society grant. - A final report must be submitted via the grants portal within 30 days following the assigned end date for the project.
-The report should describe all project activities and measurable outcomes, and must include a financial report providing complete documentation of expenditures of both grant funds and match, if applicable. - Invoices or receipts, or the final (100%) American Institute of Architects (AIA) AIA Document G702-1992 Application and Certificate for Payment and G703-1192 Continuation Sheet (for construction projects) must be uploaded with all large grant final reports and with small grant final reports by request from the Grants Office.
-The budget table and financial documentation must match. - If match is not documented in the final report but was included in the application's proposed budget, the grantee will not receive credit for that match and justification must be made for the lack of match. - The grantee must agree to hold harmless the Minnesota Historical Society and the State of Minnesota for any action, complaint, discrimination proceeding, or litigation of any kind whatsoever in conjunction with the funded project.
+- A final report must be submitted via the grants portal within 30 days following the assigned end date for the project.
+The report should describe all project activities and measurable outcomes, and must include a financial report providing complete documentation of expenditures of both grant funds and match, if applicable. - The grantee must agree to hold harmless the Minnesota Historical Society and the State of Minnesota for any action, complaint, discrimination proceeding, or litigation of any kind

+- whatsoever in conjunction with the funded project.
 Grantee must further agree to conform to the provisions of MS 181.59, which prohibits discrimination in hiring and/or contracting of labor because of race, creed, or color. - For construction projects in the Historic Properties category, the property owner must agree to sign a Letter of Agreement Governing Use of Historic Site, assuming responsibility to maintain the historic property in a satisfactory manner for a specified number of years after the grant-funded project is completed. - o Grants up to \$50,000 require a 5-year letter of agreement - o Grants of \$50,001 or more require a 10-year letter of agreement - For projects that include construction work, prevailing wage rules apply per MS 177.41 through 177.44.
 Consequently, bid requests must state that the project is subject to prevailing wage.
 These rules require that the wages of laborers and workers be comparable to wages paid for similar work in the general community.
-(See Appendix J for more details.) - Grantees and their contractors, vendors, and consultants are expected to act in an ethical and transparent manner in relation to all aspects of Minnesota Historical Society
+(See Appendix J for more details.) - Grantees and their contractors, vendors, and consultants are expected to act in an ethical and transparent manner in relation to all aspects of Minnesota Historical Society grant programs.

-- grant programs.
 All work and materials should be long-lasting and of good quality.
-All work should be of highest standards and exemplify good professionalism. - Grantees must abide by the Office of Grants Management Policies.
+All work should be of the highest standards and exemplify good professionalism. - Grantees must abide by the Office of Grants Management Policies.
 See Appendix A. - Grantees are responsible for the settlement and satisfaction of all contractual and administrative issues related to contracts entered into with vendors, contractors, or consultants.
-This includes disputes, claims, protests of award, source evaluation, or other matters of a contractual nature. - Grantee must ensure that final product(s) are held by a Minnesota-based organization or institution and are publicly accessible. - Grantee will hire professionals such as architects, consultants, engineers, historical researchers, etc. who possess the ability to perform successfully.
+This includes disputes, claims, protests of award, source evaluation, or other matters of a contractual nature. - Grantee must ensure that final product(s) are held by a Minnesota-based organization or institution and are publicly accessible. - Grantee will hire professionals such as architects, consultants, engineers, historical researchers, etc. who possess the ability to perform successfully. - Receiving a grant does not require the objects/subjects of your research to cooperate with you.
+You should do some due diligence with potential narrators and the subjects of research first.